HMS Surprise (K346)

 HMS Surprise was a Bay-class anti-aircraft frigate of the British Royal Navy.
 In commission from 1946 to 1965, she served in the Mediterranean Fleet as a Despatch Vessel for the Commander-in-Chief.
-Although principally employed for the use as a yacht by the CinC, Surprise was also deployed in its operational role as an anti-aircraft frigate.
+Although principally employed for the use as a yacht by the CinC, Surprise was also deployed in its operational role as an anti-aircraft frigate and was allocated to the Haifa Patrol for a brief period in 1948.
 The archaic term "Despatch Vessel" was replaced by "Flag Frigate" in 1961.

 Construction

 The ship was originally ordered from the Smiths Dock Company of South Bank, Middlesbrough on 25 January 1943 as the Loch-class frigate Loch Carron.
 However the contract was changed in 1944, and the ship was laid down as Admiralty Job No J4788 on 21 April 1944 to a revised design as a Bay-class anti-aircraft frigate.
 She was launched on 14 March 1945 as Gerrans Bay, but after the end of the war the plans were changed again and the ship was converted to a Despatch Vessel for use by the Commander-in-Chief, Mediterranean Fleet.
 The aft twin 4 in gun mounting was removed and replaced by offices and accommodation for the CinC and his staff.
 The ship was completed on 7 September 1946 and renamed Surprise with the pennant number K346.